 Amentum contributions aim to strengthen the relationship and community support for Fermilab, its employees, and its mission.
 Amentum contributions support the development, education, and training of the next generation of Fermilab scientists and researchers.
-Amentum contributions also support DEIA initiatives and programs at Fermilab and within its surrounding communities.

 Governmental Action Required/Related to the Commitment Liability to the Government None anticipated None anticipated